Deep-Symmetry/dysentery/README.md

 [Clojure](http://clojure.org/) library, because I find that to be the most powerful development environment available to me at the moment.
-When released, it will be usable as a standard Java package on Maven Central, but for now if you want to play with it you'll need to learn a little bit about Clojure.
+When released, it will be usable as a standard Java package on Maven Central, but for now if you want to hack on the souce, you'll need to learn a little bit about Clojure.

+You can run it and look at what it finds on your network by just downloading and executing the jar, though, and we hope you will, to help us gather more information!

 It is already able to watch for DJ Link traffic on all your network interfaces, and tell you what devices have been noticed, and the local